Skip to content

 The Uhu, as it is sometimes called, boasts distinctive ear tufts which are easily visible against its mottled brown plumage.

-This powerful owl preys on small mammals like rodents and hares; however due to their large size they have been known to hunt larger prey such as foxes or even deer.
+This powerful owl prey on small mammals like rodents and hares; however, due to their large size, they have been known to hunt larger prey such as foxes or even deer.

-They usually nest in cavities located high off the ground but will also use manmade structures if available.
+They usually nest in cavities high off the ground but use manmade structures if available.

 Also Featured In: Native Birds Of GermanyBirds You’ll Find in Moldova